jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 `DPMixtureModel` has two methods of estimating parameters of the model for a given dataset, the first using Markov chain monte carlo (MCMC) and the second using Bayesian expectation maximization (BEM).
-Sensible defaults for hyperparameters have been chosen that in our experience perform satisfactorily on all FCS data samples we have analyzed.
+Sensible defaults for hyper-parameters have been chosen that in our experience perform satisfactorily on all FCS data samples we have analyzed.
+If they need changing, hyper-parameters can be changed by changing instance variables associated with the `DPMixtureModel` and `HDPMixtureModel` objects.

 .. code-block:: python
    :linenos: